Marie Lancel, Part 2

 In the apartment where I grew up, a party was already in full swing.
 The house was filled with people; women and men, they all had amazing beautiful faces.
 Suddenly, in the corner of the room I noticed a guitar.
 ‘How could a guitar from my Parisian apartment in Montmartre move here, to my childhood home?’
 Asking myself this question as if dreaming, I kept focused on a thought that this is a dream, where everything is possible.
 I took the instrument in hand, hugged it tightly, and decided not to let the guitar out of sight.
 In the grand salon, by the window, there is an old musical instrument brought from Germany by my grandmother.
 It was a piano from the famous House of Amati; Nicola Amati an Italian Master Luthier from Cremona, the son of the founder of the violin school, who brought the type of violin developed by his predecessors to perfection and became a teacher for many future masters.

 “And when will we start playing?”, I was impatiently worried but still opened the lid of my instrument.
 “Let each of us write on the beat,” I boldly suggested, without any hesitation or second thought.
-“This is a great idea, Anna,” Master G. was delighted.
+“This is a great idea, Anna,” Master G was delighted.
 I felt sorry for the writer Gilbert.
 Again, he was unable to hide his grievances, seeing that Vladimir and I were united.
 My cat, Musia, seemed to be counting the tension of Gilbert and meowed pitifully, jumping on his lap.
 Gilbert dismissed the pet’s caress and sat down closer to Vladimir on the sofa.
 “Wait, just be quiet!
 Do you hear this?” said Gilbert as trumpets filled the apartment.
 The sound was so clear that all the fun as instantly silenced.
 I decided to go to the bedroom, where there was a balcony, to look and check – perhaps this is where the wonderful trumpeters hid.
 Opening the room’s door, I saw three young maidens dressed in medieval clothes.
 Their hair was hidden under high cone-shaped headdresses, and their faces shone with kindness and purity; they seem to have come off the old tapestries that I loved so much to see in the Musée Cluny in Paris.

 “And let us change you into something decent,” – said one young woman.